hzz0024/hzz0024.github.io/_posts/2020/2020-07-01-DelBay_data_redo.markdown

   - WGS data analysis
 ---

 In this post I am trying to rebuild the DelBay19 data for downstream deltap and outlier analyses.
 This is inspired by that the major and minor alleles are sometimes reversed if I run ref and challenge population independently.
 Instead, I need to use a inferred snp list to set the major and minor alleles.
-That is, the major and minor alleles were inferred from genotype likelihoods across all individuals (run ‐doMajorMinor 1 for challenge and wild populations separately), and these were then set for downstream analyses (‐doMajorMinor 3).
+That is, the major and minor alleles were inferred from genotype likelihoods across all individuals, and these were then set for downstream analyses (‐doMajorMinor 3).

 The angsd pipeline from [Claire Mérot's github](https://github.com/clairemerot) is well-organized and could be used as a good reference for this redo process.